mayurkatre/TruEstate-Assignment/README.md

 1. Install PostgreSQL locally or use a cloud provider
 2. Configure environment variables in the backend
 3. Run `npm run setup-db` to create the database and tables
-4. Run `npm run import-csv` to populate the database with data
+4. Run `npm run download-and-import` to populate the database with data

 ## ☁️ Render Deployment Instructions